Ph.D., University of Michigan

 Welcome!
 I'm Natasha.

 My interest in language started early: my parents immigrated to the U.S. from the Netherlands and they taught me to speak Dutch so that I could talk with my family.
 In elementary school, I started taking Spanish classes and continued my Spanish education and eventually majored in Hispanic Linguistics at UNC-Chapel Hill.
 My interest in psychology developed in high school when I took my first psychology class.
 In undergrad, I worked in various labs (the Carolina Affective Science Lab with Dr. Kristen Lindquist, the Language, Cognition, and Brain Lab with Dr. Peter Gordon, and the Bergelson Lab with Dr. Elika Bergelson) and majored in Psychology.
-Now in grad school, I combine my interests in bilingualism and psychology to research how bilinguals use both of their languages.
+In grad school, I combined my interests in bilingualism and psychology to research how bilinguals use both of their languages.